a3845021/seven-monkeys-1/README.md

 A Poker Puzzle Game Based On [Cocos2dx-3.X](http://www.cocos2d-x.org/) Engine.

-The game employs a variety of puzzles to help the player to understand the rules and mathematics of Texas Hold'em Poker.
+The game uses a variety of puzzles to help the player to understand the rules and mathematics of Texas Hold'em Poker.
 There are seven puzzles with three levels of difficulty each, they are about:

 - Poker Hands
 - Poker Positions